Create datasets in Postman

 A dataset is a set of data you can use across your API workflows.
 Each dataset is stored in a YAML file and organized into data sources and views:

-- Data sources define where the data comes from, including local files (CSV or JSON) or external connections like a MySQL database.
+• Data sources define where the data comes from, including CSV or JSON data files (locally or in the Postman cloud) or external connections like a MySQL database.

 Create a dataset